Weastie/PhillyDataIntegrationSample/README.md

 The third prompt asks about what percentage of those service requests that resulted in a code violation have been closed.
 There could be multiple interpretations of this as well.
 For example, we could look at whether, in the service requests database, the `status` is set to "Closed".
-However, the prompt specifies "(i.e. L&I has not finished inspecting them)", which might indicate that instead we should look at the violations associated with the service request, and see if its `casestatus` is set to "CLOSED", which might more accurately represent whether L%I considers the case closed.
+However, the prompt specifies "(i.e. L&I has not finished inspecting them)", which might indicate that instead we should look at the violations associated with the service request, and see if its `casestatus` is set to "CLOSED", which might more accurately represent whether L&I considers the case closed.
 This also runs into another problem, where we may find multiple violations within one month of a service request at the same address.
 Insider knowledge of L&I could inform about whether all those violations could be from the same service request, or if they might have separated sources.
 For my approach, I decided to only determine a service request as closed if all violations opened within one month of it are closed.